inr-kit/twps/docs/source/how_to_use.rst

     * - Template
       - Resulting file
     * - .. literalinclude:: examples/exe1.t
-      - .. literalinclude:: examples/exe1.t.res
+      - .. literalinclude:: examples/exe1.res.t

-Note that by default, the print [#]_ Python statement adds the new-line character at the end of the printed line, therefore in the above example the rest of the line after the last snippet jumped onto the next line.
-To avoid the new-line character, the comma-ended variant of the print statement should be used, e.g.
+Note that the ``print`` [#]_ Python statement adds by default the new-line character at the end of the printed line, therefore in the above example the rest of the line after the last snippet jumps onto the next line.
+To avoid the new-line character, the comma-ended variant of ``print`` can be used, e.g.
 ``'print a,'``.

 .. [#] http://docs.python.org/reference/simple_stmts.html#print